 Conversations (real ones at least) involve memory, interaction (action + reaction + action + …), openness, reflection and unpredictability.
 Conversations allow for disagreement and conflicting views, and thus for persuasion, compromise and collaboration.

 Wow!
 I hadn’t realized I could do all that with my body!
 Have you ever pictured your relationship with your body in these terms?
-Have you spoken to it on its terms, using its language?
-What is it saying?

 Social psychologist Amy Cuddy gave a fantastic talk on TED TALKS (click to watch).
 She postulates and proves that our bodies work for us.
 Our body postures change our brain chemistry as well as the way others perceive us.